 |Vu Ngoc Tram|

-A very familiar face in the local art scene, Tram worked for nearly a decade promoting the arts with the British Council in Hanoi before leaving to co-found the new and popular arts café Manzi.
+A very familiar face in the local art scene, Tram worked for nearly a decade promoting the arts with the British Council in Hanoi before leaving to co-found the popular arts café Manzi.

 Not only an excellent and prolific filmmaker, Paul is also a knowledgeable jazz aficionado and musician.
 He writes our jazz reviews on Grapevine, which you can find in our Opinion section.
 Read more of his writing and listen to him perform some of his own original music on the piano.